jonluca/blog/_posts/2020-01-18-context-switches.md

 If you're fast, you don't even use a cursor and instead use `⌘ + L` to select the URL, then use the arrow keys and a shift modifier to select and overwrite the full domain.
 This takes probably takes between 3 to 5 seconds from start to finish.

 To make this faster, you could spend around an hour writing a chrome extension that automatically switches between the development URL and the production URL at a keystroke.
-Hit `⌘ + Shift + P` and the URL gets rewritten and toggled betwen prod and dev, and you are navigated to the page (you obviously are a ood enineer and document your code, add tests, and learn best practices for the chrome extension.)
+Hit `⌘ + Shift + P` and the URL gets rewritten and toggled between prod and dev, and you are navigated to the page (you obviously are a good engineer and document your code, add tests, and learn best practices for the chrome extension.)

 To have this be worth it, in a purely objective amount of time sense, you'd have to do this action: